What could be worse than being tired after a long flight with hungry children in a huge queue to check-in at a hotel?

 Then what the solution will be here?
 How does the hospitality industry provide security while maintaining comfort and convenience?

 The best solution is biometrics, which can take full responsibility in case of any problem.
-The uses of biometric technologies can make life easier for hospitality businesses such as hotels and casinos, as well as improve operational efficiency, safety, and convenience in many ways.
+The uses of biometric technologies can make life easier for hospitality businesses such as hotels, as well as improve operational efficiency, safety, and convenience in many ways.

 One of the ways to use biometrics in hotels and other establishments in this domain is to implement registration using fingerprint or face recognition.
 Biometrics are already actively used in hotels in China.